Elimination Diet

 Calcium

-It is generally recommended that mothers on a dairy elimination diet take calcium supplements to protect their bone health.67 However one small study didn’t find that short term elimination of dairy affected bone health.8 The following information sheet has a useful tips box for maximising your absorption of calcium;
+It is generally cautioned that mothers on a dairy elimination diet be aware of the daily dietary calcium and vitamin D needed to protect their bone health.6 However one small study in 2001 didn’t find that short term elimination of dairy affected bone health.7

 Fish oil